gustavofds/trybe-exercises/README.md

 # Trybe exercises

-Exercises from the Web Development Course from Trybe.
+Exercises from the Web Development Course at Trybe.

 Trybe is a web development school that has a genuine commitment to the professional success of its students.
 With the Shared Success Model, those who study